Tennessee Eviction Laws: The TN Eviction Process

 When you look at the entire process, a need not to delay becomes obvious.
 Don’t wait until the tenant is already a month past when the rent was due to give notice, as this process will take the better part of two months in many cases.
 You have to give at least 14 (but often 30) days’ notice, then it will typically be another 7-13 days after you file the complaint before the court hearing, and then the tenant gets another 10 days before you can toss them.
 That’s a minimum of 31 days.
 Our policy is to post breach notice when the rent is six days past due.

 The first time or two you go through this process, seeking legal counsel is highly advisable, but observe and ask questions so you can learn.
-After you’ve done it a few times, you should be familiar with Tennessee eviction laws where it becomes routine enough you know how to evict a tenant in Tennessee and you can do a Tennessee eviction by yourself.
+After you’ve done it a few times, you should be familiar with Tennessee eviction laws where it becomes routine enough you know how to evict a tenant in Tennessee and you can do an eviction by yourself.

 Eviction laws in TN, specifically the URLTA can be found online by clicking here.